 5 Foods You Must Experience in Newfoundland and LabradorBy Newfoundland & Labrador

 Around here, we often have a special twist on familiar dishes, as well as creations which are all our own.
 Our province’s cuisine has its roots in our people’s connection to the land, and a former simplicity of life.
 Because of this, there are a number of foods that are uniquely Newfoundland and Labrador.
-Here are four foods in particular that you should definitely experience while travelling in the province.
+Here are five foods in particular that you need to experience while travelling in the province.

 Most frequently eaten for breakfast - but delicious at any time - toutons are in some ways like a pancake crossed it with a donut.
 Typically the yeasted dough is pan fried until golden and served with molasses or corn syrup.
 Add a hot cup of your favourite morning beverage and you have yourself a fine start to the day!

 Jiggs' Dinner with Figgy Duff